 An excellent approach to paid promotion is to discover where your audience hangs out online and choose that channel for your promotional purposes.

-Email marketing plays a key role in promoting most online events.
+Email marketing plays a key role in event promotion.

-In fact, over 75% of event creators choose email marketing as their most effective strategy, and 45% of event ticket sales come from email.
+In fact, over 75% of event planners choose email marketing as their most effective event lead generation strategy, and 45% of event ticket sales come from email.

 To get the most out of email marketing, you need to:

-While influencer marketing is common in all industries, most marketers prefer it for events.
+While influencer marketing is common in all industries, marketers love it for event promotion.

 According to a study by Launchmetrics, 28.1% of marketers preferred to use influencer marketing as part of their event promotion strategy, and 41.6% of them teamed up with influencers for product launches.

 As a bonus, the ROI for influencer marketing is around $5.2 for every $1 spent, higher than most other digital marketing methods.